ciflikli/css/content/workshops.md

 {{< figure class="image main" src="/images/library.jpg" >}}

-## Workshops

-We will have events throughout the hackathon.
+We will host events throughout the hackathon.
 These will run in parallel with the main event; the participants can take a break from hacking and attend a workshop.
 Events are tied to sponsorships.
 Currently, we are expecting to host four technical workshops and one speaker panel.

+## Workshops

+### Introduction to Version Control
+##### TBA, GitHub

+---

 ### Make and host your own blog using ```R``` and ```GitHub```
 ##### Claudia Vitolo, R-Ladies